exasol/sagemaker-extension/doc/developer_guide/developer_guide.md

 ### 3. AWS Tets
 The AWS tests are gathered under the `tests/ci-tests` directory.
 These test use the real AWS services.
-Therefore, you must set AWS credentials in the os environment in order to use  these tests in development machine.
+Therefore, you must set AWS credentials in the OS environment in order to use  these tests in development machine.
 ```commandline
 export AWS_ACCESS_KEY_ID=<AWS_ACCESS_KEY_ID>